 Blues in the Schools

 Each year, a group of elementary school students shows attendees of the Chicago Blues Festival what they have learned.
 Whether or not the next Muddy Waters, Lonnie Baker, or Guy Clark Jr. emerges from the program won't be known for at least a decade or two.
 In the meantime, the kids are having a rollicking good time.
-If nothing else, I suspect we will see many of these kinds in the audience in future years.
+If nothing else, I suspect we will see many of these kids in the audience in future years.

-Pictured are two elementary school kids performing as part of the group of 25 or so students on the Mississippi Juke Joint Stage.
+Pictured are two elementary school kids performing as part of a group of 25 or so students on the Mississippi Juke Joint Stage.
 The kid on the right was belting out Sweet Home Chicago, with able assistance on the blues harp by the kid on the left.
 The two were not always in unison with the group, but they were very enthusiastic.

 Waiting For Her Cue